flagbug/FlagSync/readme.md

 ## Features

-- *Backup & Synchronization:* Make a backup to your external harddrive, or synchronize your USB-Stick with your computer.
+- **Backup & Synchronization:** Make a backup to your external harddrive, or synchronize your USB-Stick with your computer.
-- *FTP:* Backup your data to a FTP-server or synchronize the files on the server with your PC.
+- **FTP:** Backup your data to a FTP-server or synchronize the files on the server with your PC.
-- *iTunes:* You use iTunes but don't have an iPod?
+- **iTunes:** You use iTunes but don't have an iPod?
 FlagSync synchronizes your MP3-Player with iTunes!
-- *Batch jobs:* Create an infinite amount of jobs that can be started with one click.
+- **Batch jobs:** Create an infinite amount of jobs that can be started with one click.
-- *Multi-Language:* FlagSync is available in English and German.
+- **Multi-Language:** FlagSync is available in English and German.
-- *Portable:* FlagSync is completely portable, but a version for installation is also available.
+- **Portable:** FlagSync is fully portable, but a version for installation is also available.

 ## Media